SamuelMacKay/K1-Logistics-ltd/README.md

     - home.html: No errors were returned when passing through the official W3C validator<br>

    - contact.html: No errors were returned when passing through the official W3C validator<br>

-   - about_us.html: No errors were returned when passing through the official W3C validator<br>

    - shipping.html: No errors were returned when passing through the official W3C validator<br>